MainShayne233/feature_flag/README.md

 end
 ```

+When called, each case will attempt to match on the current value of `Application.get_env(:feature_flag, {MyApp, :get, 1})`.

 Beyond removing a marginal amount of code, `FeatureFlag` provides a consistent interface for defining functions with config-based branching.

 ## Usage